 Dear folks, as some of you might have noticed, a good deal of the 9,000+ news stories published on Potato News Today are restricted and accessible to subscribers only.
 I apologize for this, but most of you might realize that it is at the best of times a challenge to effectively maintain a website like this as a financially viable enterprise.
 We now offer new subscribers a special deal – a one time payment of only US$39 will provide you with a lifetime subscription to the site.

 Market and consumer data analytics company A-INSIGHTS has published its latest monthly MarketMonitor report on trends in the Frozen Potato Products industry, titled “June Insights“.
 Analysts at the company conclude that global trade volume is up 0.5%YTD compared to 2019.
 Aside from the U.S., France, and New Zealand, all major exporters saw volumes increase compared to 2019.
 With a monthly import volume of 107.9 thousand tonnes in June, U.S. imports are up 26.2% compared to 2019.
-Despite a minor decline in exports to Europe, Belgium has surpassed its 2019 export volume by 3.6% in 2021, whilst Dutch exports remain 8.3% than pre-COVID levels.

 The 11th World Potato Congress will be held in Dublin, Ireland from 30 May to 2 June, 2022.
 The call for abstract submission for WPC 2022 is now open and authors are encouraged to submit their abstract online for consideration.
 A very limited number of submissions will be selected for oral presentation and authors will be notified if their abstract has been accepted for an oral presentation on 20th January 2022.